SKrooshof/sublime-eazybi-mdx-syntax/README.md

 # Sublime Text - eazyBI MDX Syntax Highlighting

-This repository contains a Sublime Text syntax highlighting file specifically for the eazyBI variant of the Multidimensional Expressions (MDX) language.
+This repository contains a Sublime Text syntax highlighting file specifically for the eazyBI variant of the [Multidimensional Expressions (MDX) query language](https://mondrian.pentaho.com/documentation/mdx.php).
 This is not to be confused with [MDX (Markdown + JSX)](https://mdxjs.com/), a completely different language used for seamlessly writing JSX in Markdown documents.

 MDX is a language for defining and manipulating multidimensional data, which is widely used in Business Intelligence tools.
 It allows querying and manipulating multidimensional data cubes in a more human-readable format. eazyBI has specific additional MDX functions which are not available in the standard Mondrian OLAP engine, and some general MDX functions may be missing.